simondarius/Backend_ImRecogn/README.md

       }
     }

-Advanced Configuration
-Model Fine-Tuning

-NutriVIsion's classification accuracy can be further improved by fine-tuning the BiT-M model on a custom food dataset.
-Refer to the model_fine_tuning_guide.md for detailed instructions.
-Customization

-Tailor NutriVIsion to your specific needs by adjusting parameters in the config.py file.
-You can modify the confidence threshold for predictions, enable GPU support, and more.
 Contributing

 We welcome contributions from the open-source community.
-If you're interested in enhancing NutriVIsion, please read our contribution guidelines.
-License

-NutriVIsion is released under the MIT License.